lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

 The tutorial will continue assuming you are using **broad_sig.x**{: style="color: blue"}.

 ### Prepare a vanishing impurity self-energy
-Unless you want to rely on some previous DMFT iteration, you start the loop from scratch by creating an empty impurity self-energy.
+You start the loop from scratch by creating an empty impurity self-energy:

 ```
 mkdir siginp0